AASHISHAG/deepspeech-german/README.md

 #### Installing Linux dependencies

-The important Linux dependencies can be found in linux_requirements.
+The necessary Linux dependencies can be found in linux_requirements.

 ```
 xargs -a linux_requirements.txt sudo apt-get install